pypeit/PypeIt/doc/quicklook.rst

 Overview
 ========

-PypeIt provides a quicklook script ``pypeit_ql`` for quick reductions, presumably at the telescope.
+PypeIt provides a quick-look (QL) script ``pypeit_ql`` that performs faster (potentially lower quality) reductions for quick inspection, presumably for real-time decision-making while at the telescope.

 The approach is to (1) generate calibration files if needed using an auto-generated :doc:`pypeit_file`